 If you are reading this Q&A section answer it’s quite likely that you or your relative suffer from a cracked tooth.
 We wrote this bit to help you in the case of that scenario.
 But first things first: do not panic!
 Calm your nerves and learn your options, we’re here to help.
 Let’s begin!

 Please note that this is not a full article regarding teeth cracks.
-To read more on causes, types, symptoms, diagnosis, and treatment of cracks head to the full article, that covers also topics such as complications, self-care, prevention and cost and outlook of treatments.
+To read more on the causes, types, symptoms, diagnosis, and treatment of cracks head to the full article, which covers also topics such as complications, self-care, prevention, and cost and outlook of treatments.